amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 - **`protected`**: The member is accessible within the same class and by derived classes (classes that inherit from this class).
 - **`internal`**: The member is accessible **only within the same assembly** (more on this below).

+#### Default Access Modifier for Class

+In C#, the default access modifier for a top-level class (a class declared directly within a namespace or compilation unit) is `internal`, meaning it is accessible only within the same assembly.
+If no access modifier is specified for a class member—such as a field, method, property, or nested class—the default access modifier is `private`, restricting access to within the defining class.
+This behavior ensures encapsulation and security by default, allowing members to be accessed only by the class itself unless explicitly made more accessible.

 #### 🔹 What “internal” means

 In C#, the **`internal`** access modifier means: